Frequently asked questions (FAQs)

 Class Set-up

-Creating classes: How do I create a class?
+How do I create a class?

 • There are two ways to create classes and add students (and teachers) into them.

-• Create individual classes (a quick option if you want to create one class and add students manually or via a .csv file upload
+• Create individual classes (a quick option if you want to create one class and add students manually or via a .csv file upload).

 • Create many classes in bulk via a .csv file upload (perfect for school administrators who are tasked with creating all classes for their school at the start of a new school year).